Ernyoke/certified-aws-advanced-networking-specialty/04-lb/elb.md

 - **Application Load Balancer (ALB)**:
     - ALB is a true layer 7 load balancer, configured to listen either HTTP or HTTPS protocols
     - ALB can not understand any other layer 7 protocols (such as SMTP, SSH, etc.)
-    - ALB requires HTTP and HTTPS listeners
+    - ALB requires HTTP and HTTPS listeners, it cannot be configured with TPC/UDP/TLS listeners
     - It can understand layer 7 content, such as cookies, custom headers, user location, app behavior, etc.
     - Any incoming connection (HTTP, HTTPS) is always terminated on the ALB - no unbroken SSL
     - All ALBs using HTTPS must have SSL certificates installed